 He pressed ahead looking through the haze without knowing if he would ever get to his destination.
 He knew what was behind him, and he didn’t want to go back, but it felt impossible to reach the goal.
 He didn’t even know how to get there.

 Isn’t that funny; he was trying to get somewhere, and he didn’t know the way.
 He thought about all the laughs and rumours; the betrayals and subterfuges; the snakes in the grasses.
 Still, these thoughts were not enough to deter him from taking the next step.

 He felt like giving up many times.
 The more he walked forward, the more enemies arose.
-He wanted to hear the voice of the A name used for Yahuah. saying, turn left or turn right, but it never came.
+He wanted to hear the voice of the Most High saying, turn left or turn right, but it never came.
 Yet, he could see clearer every day, and the revelations rocked him to the core.

 Revelation after revelation after revelation.
 He couldn’t take it.
 It was too much.
 His brain was bombarded from all angles, and the light shining in his eyes was revealing things that he did not expect.
 He saw too much, and he had to take a break.
 The light waited…